A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Experimental Setup and Results

 \subsubsection{Implementation Details}

-In this task, we use Qwen2-Audio \cite{chu2024qwen2} as our base model.
-The fine-tuning is performed using LoRA, applied to the linear layers within the self-attention modules of the language model.
+In this task, we use Qwen2-Audio and Whisper-Large-V3 as base models, extending their vocabularies to support non-verbal tags (e.g., [laughing], [breath]).
+For Qwen2-audio, the fine-tuning is performed using LoRA, applied to the linear layers within the self-attention modules of the language model.
 During training, only the LoRA parameters and the newly introduced tokens are updated, while all other model parameters are frozen.
-For a fair comparison, we use only the subset of NonVerbalSpeech-38K that contains the three non-verbal tags supported by CapSpeech (i.e., \texttt{[laughing]}, \texttt{[breath]}, and \texttt{[coughing]}), the details are shown in Table~\ref{tab:nonverbal_counts_for_understanding_train_and_eval}.
-Both datasets are trained for 5 epochs.
 All models are trained using a learning rate of 7.5e-5, batch size 12 per GPU, with 10\% warmup and cosine learning rate decay, using 8 NVIDIA H100 GPUs.
+For Whisper-Large-V3, we full-parameters fine-tuneing the whisper decoder while keep the encoder frozen.
+All models are trained using a learning rate of 7.5e-5, batch size 24 per GPU, with 10\% warmup and cosine learning rate decay, using 8 NVIDIA H100 GPUs.

+In the English setting, for a fair comparison, we use only the subset of NonVerbalSpeech-38K containing the three non-verbal tags supported by CapSpeech (i.e., \texttt{[laughing]}, \texttt{[breath]}, and \texttt{[coughing]}) for training.
+Details are shown in Table~\ref{tab:nonverbal_counts_for_understanding_en_train_and_test}.
+Both datasets (including the two variants of our NonVerbalSpeech-38K) are trained for 5 epochs.
+In the Chinese setting, we use the overlapping tags in NVSpeech and our dataset (i.e., \texttt{[laughing]}, \texttt{[coughing]}, \texttt{[sigh]}) for training.
+Details are shown in Table~\ref{tab:nonverbal_counts_for_understanding_zh_train_and_eval}.
+Both datasets (including the two variants of our NonVerbalSpeech-38K) are trained for 5 epochs.
+Note that both CapSpeech and NVSpeech have more total samples than our NVS dataset.
+Even under this setting, our dataset outperforms CapSpeech and achieves performance comparable to NVSpeech, demonstrating its efficiency and effectiveness.